Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Discussion

 \section{Discussion}

-This study presents several methods for parameter estimation and inference in settings with unit-level ascertainment, a large number of random effects, and a dense correlation structure.
-This was done by combining the ascertained likelihood framework with GLMMs, which form the statistical backbone of likelihood based analysis of non-iid data.
+We presented several methods for inference of GP hyperparameters in settings with unit-level ascertainment, and a full-rank, non-sparse covariance structure.
+This was done by combining the ascertained likelihood framework with GPs and GLMMs, which form the statistical backbone of likelihood based analysis of non-iid data.

-We proposed two approximate likelihood-based methods for the ascertained GLMM framework, AEP and APL, and empirically compared them with PCGC -- the current state of the art method for estimating variance components in genetic case-control studies, which uses a moment-based rather than a likelihood-based estimator.
-APL is very computationally efficient but appears to be highly sensitive to model misspecification.
-AEP, which is the most complex and best approximation of maximum likelihood we propose, is slower and is more technically complex than the other methods, but is consistently more accurate than PCGC, and is less sensitive to modeling assumptions in our simulations.
+We proposed two approximate likelihood-based methods for the ascertained GP framework, AEP and APL, and empirically compared them with PCGC---the current state of the art method for estimating variance components in genetic case-control studies---which uses a moment-based rather than a likelihood-based estimator.
+APL is very computationally efficient but is sensitive to model misspecification.
+AEP, which is the most complex and empirically best approximation of maximum likelihood we proposed, is slower and is more technically complex than APL and PCGC, but is consistently more accurate than PCGC, and is less sensitive to modeling assumptions in our simulations.
 AEP additionally has the advantage of providing a full probabilistic model with a well-defined likelihood, and it recovers standard EP as a special case under random ascertainment.
 On the other hand, PCGC has a principled underlying approximation, whereas APL and AEP are less well understood.
-We thus believe that the three methods are complementary in terms of their strengths and weaknesses, and we encourage future case-control studies to use multiple methods to gain a deeper understanding of high dimensional dependency structures.
+Hence, the three methods are complementary in terms of their strengths and weaknesses, and we encourage future case-control studies to use multiple methods to gain a deeper understanding of high dimensional dependency structures.